-|A Comparison between Fuzzy Type-2 and Type-1 Systems in Medical Decision Making: A Systematic Review|
+|A Comparison Between Fuzzy Type-1 and Type-2 Systems in Medical Decision Making: A Systematic Review|

 |Azam Orooji1, Mostafa Langarizadeh1, Maryam Hassanzad2, Mohamad Reza Zarkesh3|

-|1Department of Health Information Management, School of Health Management and Information Sciences, Iran University of Medical Sciences, Tehran- Iran
+|1Department of Health Information Management, School of Health Management and Information Sciences, Iran University of Medical Sciences, Tehran, Iran

 3Department of Neonatology, School of Medicine, Tehran University of Medical Sciences, Tehran, Iran

 Viewed : 365 times

 Downloaded : 10 times.

-Keywords : Expert systems, Clinical decision support systems, Medical diagnosis, Type 2 fuzzy logic
+Keywords : Expert systems, Clinical decision support systems, Medical diagnosis, Type-2 fuzzy logic

 |Full Text(PDF) | Related Articles|

-Objectives Fuzzy logic is a powerful tool for dealing with uncertainty and implemented in two ways, type-1 and type-2.
-Since, medical decision-making has always been associated with many uncertainties, expert systems (ESs) and decision support systems (DSSs), based on type-1 and type-2 fuzzy logic have been applied.
-The present study reviews different types of fuzzy ES/DSSin medical domain to investigate whether fuzzy type-2 performance is better than type-1.
+Objectives: Fuzzy logic is considered a powerful instrument for dealing with uncertainty and is implemented in both type-1 and type-2 ways.
+The expert systems (ESs) and decision support systems (DSSs) are applied based on type-1 and type-2 fuzzy logic since medical decision-making has always been associated with various uncertainties.
+The present study reviewed different types of fuzzy ES/DSS in the medical domain in order to investigate whether the fuzzy type-2 performance was better compared to that of type-1.

-Results: Type-2 expert systems have a better diagnostic function than Type-1 systems and other different machine learning methods.
-Increasing the accuracy, precision and resistance to noise are some of the things that has been achieved in such systems using type-2 fuzzy logic.
+Results: Type-2 expert systems were found to have a better diagnostic function compared to Type-1 systems and other different machine learning methods.
+Increasing the accuracy, precision, and resistance to noise was an issue that was achieved in such systems using type-2 fuzzy logic.

-Conclusions:Medical expert systems based on type-2 fuzzy logic are more capable to model uncertainty and ambiguity.
-Therefore, they could be used in different medical domain that need to make decisions under uncertain circumstances.
+Conclusions: In general, medical expert systems based on type-2 fuzzy logic are considered more appropriate for model uncertainty and ambiguity, therefore, they could be used in different medical domains that need to make decisions under uncertain circumstances.